nigeltao/nigeltao.github.io/blog/2025/uncompressed-png.md

 which has more commentary (and its unit tests can easily use the `image/png` decoder from Go's standard library).

+_Update on 2026-07-05: Those links to C and Go code, above, are permalinks to the 2025 versions.
+More recent versions, in the [Wuffs repository](https://github.com/google/wuffs), have added features like allowing 16-bit PNG output._

 For example, this tiny (50-ish line [`julia-gen.c`](./julia-gen.c) program) produces an image of a Julia set.